 A criminal defendant is also permitted to offer evidence about the character of the crime victim.
 (This exception is set forth in Evidence Code 1103 EC.)
 And, if the defendant does so, then the prosecution can offer their own character evidence about the victim, in order to rebut the defendant's argument on this point.25

-- cases involving violent crimes like California assault & battery, and/or
+- cases involving violent crimes like Penal Code 242 PC -, and/or

-- cases where the defendant is using self-defense as a legal defense,
+- cases where the defendant is asserting a defense under California self-defense laws,

 the defendant may want to introduce evidence that the victim has a propensity for violence.
 If the defendant does so, then the prosecutor is also allowed to introduce evidence about the defendant's violent character.26